threedworld-mit/tdw/Documentation/misc_frontend/debug_tdw.md

 There is another process (probably another controller) currently running and using the same port that your controller is trying to use.
 Kill that process in order to run your controller.

+### The controller pauses while sending a message to the build

+Occasionally, the synchronous send-receive socket pattern between the controller and the build will fail.
+This seems to be an inevitable on Linux servers; we've never seen this problem on Windows.

+Should the connection fail, the build will automatically reconnect after a certain timeout duration and ask the controller to re-send the last message.
+This won't advance the simulation's physics or rendering state but there will be a several-second pause between messages.

+To adjust the timeout duration, send [`set_socket_timeout`](../api/command_api#set_socket_timeout).

+### The controller hangs indefinitely

+This is usually because another process (such as another instance of a TDW build) that is using the same port and received a message intended for the TDW build.
+Either stop all TDW build processes before launching TDW, or launch TDW on a unique port (see [Getting Started](../getting_started.md)).

 ## Common OS X Problems

 See [OS X documentation](osx.md).